Package 'fanplot'

 Details

-Visualise sequential distributions using a range of plotting styles.
 Sequential distribution data can be input as either simulations or pre-computed values over time (columns).
-For the later, the user should declare input data as percentiles by setting data.type = "values".
-Plots are added to existing graphic devices.
-Users can choose from four different styles.
+For the latter, declare input data as percentiles by setting data.type = "values".
+Users can choose from four styles:

 Value